Silver Sable: Fictional character biography

 The operations of Wild Pack and Silver Sable International drive the national economy of the fictional small European state of Symkaria.
 The name Wild Pack had been used by the mercenary squad led by Cable for some time, until a legal notice forced them to change it to Six Pack.

-The State of Symkaria is adjacent to Latveria, the nation ruled by Doctor Doom.
+The country of Symkaria is adjacent to Latveria, the nation ruled by Doctor Doom.
 Silver Sable and Victor Von Doom have an annual diplomatic dinner at Castle Doom, situated in Doomstadt.
 Apparently, the friendship between the two states is deep-rooted and dates back to World War II.

 The family of Silver Sable is composed of her father Ernst Sablinov, her uncle Morty, and the young cousin Anna, who Silver Sable calls her niece, orphaned daughter of an unnamed uncle.
 Silver's mother, Anastasia Sablinova, was killed in front of her by enemies of her father, who ran a Nazi-hunting group.
 After this traumatic event, she was trained by her father to become a Nazi-hunting mercenary.
 After her father's death, she became the leader of the Wild Pack, a team formed by Ernst to apprehend international criminals.
 She also founded her own company, the Silver Sable International.
 Like her father's, Sable's squad originally focused on bringing Nazi war criminals to justice, but over time they started to accept other type of missions for profit.

 Silver was briefly married to the Foreigner, an international assassin and the head of the 1400 Club, but they divorced after she discovered his attempt to kill the President of U.S. After that, their relation varied between non-belligerent and attempts to kill one another.

 Uncle Morty functions as Sable's assistant, organizing some missions and sometimes trying to influence her sense of judgement.
 Silver supports Anna's boarding school education.
-When HYDRA agents took over Anna's school, Sable infiltrated it, rescuing the hostages with the help of Spider-Man, Sandman, and the Wild Pack.
+When Hydra agents took over Anna's school, Sable infiltrated it, rescuing the hostages with the help of Spider-Man, Sandman, and the Wild Pack.

 While hunting the international criminal Black Fox to recover valuable gems stolen by the thief, she was inadvertently thwarted by Spider-Man.
 She was later hired by a South African government to neutralize the international terrorist Jack O'Lantern.
 She enlisted Spider-Man's aid against the Sinister Syndicate, and forms a first alliance with the Sandman.
 Some time later, she joined forces with Spider-Man, Paladin, Solo, and Captain America to track down Sabretooth and the Red Skull, who masterminded a plot to put the United States against Symkaria.